etesami/Programming-GO/README.md

 }
 ```

-To make a go module we would need to make this directory the rrot of a module:
+To make a go module we would need to make this directory the root of a module:

 ```bash
 go mod init example.com/hello